zczqy80/Deep-learning-stop-tone/README.md

   <img width=750" alt="image" src="https://github.com/zczqy80/Deep-learning-stop-tone/assets/146266229/babee73c-0fe8-457b-b1b0-ba3aee36e0f4">
 </p>

-It is also worth to point out that, in order to exclude the influence of environmental noise and background sound, this project refers to a part of the dataset in the teaching project provided by edge impulse to add the function of identifying noise and unknown to the model.
+It is also worth to point out that, in order to exclude the influence of environmental noise and background sound (Edge Impulse, 2024), this project refers to a part of the dataset in the teaching project provided by edge impulse to add the function of identifying noise and unknown to the model.

 ## Experiments